xdmushui/partner-center-sdk/develop/get-a-customer-subscription-resource-usage-records.md

 This topic describes how to get the **ResourceUsageRecord** resource.
 This resource represents an aggregated total for the month for individual resources provisioned in your Azure plan subscription resource.
 You can use this resource to get a customer's resource usage records for specific Azure services or resources during the current billing period.
 This API returns data that was not available previously through Azure spending APIs.

-*This route does not support 145P offers.*
+*This route does not support Microsoft Azure (MS-AZR-0145P) subscriptions.*

 ## Prerequisites